phpactor/phpactor/doc/vim-plugin.md

 Installation
 ------------

-Install Phpactor using your favorite VIM package manager, I am using Vundle.
+Install Phpactor using your favorite VIM package manager.
+If you don't use any, I recommend [vim-plug](https://github.com/junegunn/vim-plug).
-Add the plugin to your `.vimrc`:
+Add the plugin to your .vimrc:

 ```
-Plugin 'phpactor/phpactor'
+Plug 'phpactor/phpactor', {'for': 'php', 'do': composer install'}
 ```

 Then in VIM:

 ```
-:VundleInstall
+:PlugInstall
 ```

-Now you will need to install the Phpactor dependencies with composer:
+If you do not use [vim-plug](https://github.com/junegunn/vim-plug), you will need to install the Phpactor dependencies with composer manually:
 ```
 $ cd ~/.vim/bundle/phpactor
 $ composer install